DOCA SNAP Virtio-fs Service Guide

 DOCA SNAP Virtio-fs with SNAP Support

-The DOCA SNAP Virtio-fs container, along with associated packages, natively supports DOCA SNAP 4.x.x, which is implemented as an SPDK subsystem module, allowing the concurrent operation of both virtio-fs and virtio-blk as a unified service.
-Additionally, DOCA SNAP is deployed as part of the DOCA SNAP Virtio-fs deployment.
+The DOCA SNAP Virtio-fs container, along with its associated packages, natively supports DOCA SNAP-4 , which is implemented as an SPDK subsystem module.
+This design enables the concurrent operation of both virtio-fs and virtio-blk as a unified service.
+Additionally, DOCA SNAP is integrated as part of the DOCA SNAP Virtio-fs deployment.

 Like other standard SPDK applications, the remote procedure call (RPC) protocol is used to control the DOCA SNAP Virtio-fs Service and supports JSON-based RPC protocol commands to control any resources and create, delete, query, or modify commands easily from the CLI.